nwavery/weather-dashboard/README.md

 ## Customization

-To add or modify locations, update the `LOCATIONS` object in `script.js` with the desired coordinates and timezone.
+Locations can now be edited directly in the browser by clicking the pencil icon next to the city name.
+Default locations can still be modified in the `LOCATIONS` object in `script.js` if needed.

 ## License